mCPT at SemEval-2023 Task 3: Multilingual Label-Aware Contrastive Pre-Training of Transformers for Few- and Zero-shot Framing Detection: Conclusion

 \section{Conclusion}

-In this paper, we describe a winning system for the framing detection shared task~\cite{semeval2023task3}.
+In this paper, we describe our system (\emph{mCPT}) for the framing detection shared task~\cite{semeval2023task3}.
 We introduce an approach based on a label-aware contrastive loss and training procedure for Transformers to deal with the challenges of multilingual multi-label prediction with few or even zero samples.
-The generalization ability of our system is demonstrated by providing the winning contribution for the Spanish framing detection subtask where no training samples were available.
+The generalization ability of our system is demonstrated by providing the winning contribution for the Spanish framing detection subtask where no training samples were available\footnote{We refer to Appendices~\ref{sec:limitations} and \ref{sec:ethics} for discussions on limitations and ethical considerations, respectively.}.
 Hence, we believe that our system is a notable advancement for computational framing research.